Kodiererin/Chat-Application/Readme.md

 # Chat Application

 A Java-based Chat Application is a messaging platform that allows users to communicate in real-time.
 It consists of a server and client component.
 The server manages connections and facilitates message exchange, while the client provides the user interface for sending and receiving messages.
-Java's networking capabilities and multithreading support make it an ideal choice for developing efficient and responsive chat applications.
+Java's networking capabilities and multithreading support make it an ideal choice for developing efficient and responsive chat applications....

 ## Run Locally